-Routing involves several steps and processes to ensure that data packets reach their intended destination.
+The routing process involves several steps to ensure that data packets reach their intended destination safely in the least amount of time.

-Here's a step-by-step breakdown of how routing works:
+Here's a step-by-step breakdown of the simple routing process:

 Step 1.
 A data packet is created at the source, which includes information such as the destination IP address, source IP address, and other control data.